biroltopuz/DB-Scripts/SQLServer/Tools/Brent Ozar/README.md

 The First Responder Kit runs on:

-* SQL Server 2012, 2014, 2016, 2017, 2019, 2022 on Windows - fully supported.
+* SQL Server on Windows - all versions that Microsoft supports.
+For end of support dates, check out the "Support Ends" column at https://sqlserverupdates.com.
-* SQL Server on Linux - yes, fully supported except sp_AllNightLog and sp_DatabaseRestore, which require xp_cmdshell, which Microsoft doesn't provide on Linux.
+* SQL Server on Linux - yes, fully supported except sp_DatabaseRestore, which require xp_cmdshell, which Microsoft doesn't provide on Linux.
-* SQL Server 2008 R2 and earlier - not supported since it's out of Microsoft support, but check the Deprecated folder for older versions of the scripts which may work, depending on your versions and compatibility levels.
 * Amazon RDS SQL Server - fully supported.
 * Azure SQL DB - not supported.
 Some of the procedures work, but some don't, and Microsoft has a tendency to change DMVs in Azure without warning, so we don't put any effort into supporting it.
 If it works, great!
 If not, any changes to make it work would be on you.
 [See the contributing.md file](CONTRIBUTING.md) for how to do that.

+If you're stuck with versions of SQL Server that Microsoft no longer supports, like SQL Server 2008, check the Deprecated folder for older versions of the scripts which may work, depending on your versions and compatibility levels.

 ## How to Install the Scripts

-There are three installation scripts.
-Choose the one that most suits your needs:

-* **Install-Core-Blitz-No-Query-Store.sql** - if you don't know which one to use, use this.
-This contains the most commonly used stored procedures.
-Open this script in SSMS or Azure Data Studio, switch to the database where you want to install the stored procedures, and run it.
+For SQL Server, to install all of the scripts at once, open Install-All-Scripts.sql in SSMS or Azure Data Studio, switch to the database where you want to install the procs, and run it.
 It will install the stored procedures if they don't already exist, or update them to the current version if they do exist.

-* **Install-Core-Blitz-With-Query-Store.sql** - for SQL Server 2016 & newer only.
-Same as above, but adds sp_BlitzQueryStore.
-* **Install-All-Scripts.sql** - you're very clever (and also attractive), so as you may guess, this installs all of the scripts, including sp_DatabaseRestore and sp_AllNightLog, both of which depend on Ola Hallengren's Maintenance Solution.
-When running this script, you'll get warnings if you don't already have his scripts installed.
-To get those, go to https://ola.hallengren.com.
+For Azure SQL DB, use Install-Azure.sql, which will only install the procs that are compatible with Azure SQL DB.

+If you hit an error when running Install-All-Scripts, it's likely because you're using an older version of SQL Server that Microsoft no longer supports.
+In that case, check out the Deprecated folder.
+That's where we keep old versions of the scripts around as a last-ditch effort - but really, if Microsoft won't support their own old stuff, you shouldn't try to do it either.

 We recommend installing these stored procedures in the master database, but if you want to use another one, that's totally fine - they're all supported in any database - but just be aware that you can run into problems if you have these procs in multiple databases.
 You may not keep them all up to date, and you may hit an issue when you're running an older version.

+There are a couple of Install-Core scripts included for legacy purposes, for folks with installers they've built.
+You can ignore those.

 ## How to Get Support